-124. Most academic years begin on 1 September and the longest vacation is the summer vacation.
+57. Most academic years begin on 1 September and the longest vacation is the summer vacation.
 Childcare Grants for the longest vacation are paid up until 31 August, the payment covering the months of July and August.
 Childcare Grants in respect of September are paid with the first instalment of the following academic year's Childcare Grant.

-125. If a student receives a Childcare Grant for the longest vacation they need to confirm their actual childcare costs just after the start of the 2016/17 academic year.
+If a student receives a Childcare Grant for the longest vacation they need to confirm their actual childcare costs just after the start of the 2017/18 academic year.

-Students who have not confirmed final childcare costs for 2014/15
+STUDENTS WHO HAVE NOT CONFIRMED CHILDCARE COSTS FOR THE PREVIOUS AY

-- 126. Where a Childcare Grant application is received for 2015/16 and the student has not yet confirmed his/her childcare costs for the longest vacation in 2014/15, this should not delay or prevent assessments for 2015/16.
-In these circumstances the following action should be taken: - assess the student for a Childcare Grant in 2015/16 and issue a Support Notification; and - reassess the support on receipt of confirmed childcare costs for the longest vacation and issue a final Support Notification for 2014/15 showing the revised amount of dependants' grants. - 127.
-The Support Notification for 2015/16 should include the amount of Childcare Grant for 2015/16 not taking into account any overpayment incurred during 2014/15.
+58. Where a Childcare Grant application is received for 2016/17 and the student has not yet confirmed his/her childcare costs for the longest vacation in 2015/16, this should not delay or prevent assessments for 2016/17.
+In these circumstances the following action should be taken:

+- assess the student for a Childcare Grant in 2016/17 and issue a Support Notification; and - reassess the support on receipt of confirmed childcare costs for the longest vacation and issue a final Support Notification for 2015/16 showing the revised amount of dependants' grants.

-Underpayments and overpayments of Childcare Grants
+The Support Notification for 2016/17 should include the amount of Childcare Grant for 2016/17 not taking into account any overpayment incurred during 2015/16.

+UNDERPAYMENTS AND OVERPAYMENTS OF CHILDCARE GRANTS

-128. SLC will identify any overpayments from the revised 2014/15 notifications and deduct the overpayment from the 2015/16 grants if the student is continuing on the same course.
+59. SLC will identify any overpayments from the revised 2015/16 notifications and deduct the overpayment from the 2016/17 grants if the student is continuing on the same course.
 If the student is not continuing on the same course, SLC will make separate arrangement for collection of the overpayment.
-If a student's Childcare Grant has been underpaid in 2014/15, the SLC will pay the outstanding amount.
-If the SLC receive a reassessment after the third instalment has been paid, the balance will be made to the student as opposed to adding the outstanding balance onto the following year's grant.
+If a student's Childcare Grant has been underpaid in 2015/16, SLC will pay the outstanding amount.
+If SLC receive a reassessment after the third instalment has been paid, the balance will be made to the student as opposed to adding the outstanding balance onto the following year's grant.

-Annex 1
+ANNEX 1